MystenLabs/sui/doc/src/learn/sui-security.md

 denial-of-service attacks on the system as a whole.

 A user client can perform the process of submitting the transaction and certificate itself or rely on third party services to submit the transaction and interact with authorities.
+Such third parties need not have user private signature keys and cannot forge transactions on the users' behalf.
-In the latter case, a user client can be reassured a transaction has been finalized through a set of signatures from authorities attesting to the transactions finality and its effects.
+They can reassure a user client a transaction has been finalized through a set of signatures from authorities attesting to the transactions finality and its effects.
 After that point, the users can be assured that changes the transaction resulted in are final.
-Relaying on third parties, that do not know the signature key of a user, to finalize transactions does not allow them to forge any further transactions, but may not finalize it.

-TODO: Clarify that last sentence.
-Something like:
-Relaying on third parties to finalize transactions is safe since they do not know the signature key of a user.
-This does not allow them to forge any further transactions, but may not finalize it?
-(This last sentence is still unclear.
-They are allowed to forge?)

 ### Auditing and privacy